Professor Leo Casey

-Director, Centre for Research and Innovation in Learning and Teaching (CRILT) at National College of Ireland
+Director, Centre for Education and Lifelong Learning at National College of Ireland

 Teaching Professional Development Workshops

 I teach many different modules and have developed many workshops on teaching and learning for college teachers and learning professionals.
 Topics include –

 - What Makes a Good Teacher

 - The Science of Learning and the Art of Teaching